Two main candidates spar in Istanbul mayoral race debate

-Istanbul's top two mayoral candidates faced off in a long-awaited political debate ahead of a rerun of the March 31 Istanbul polls.
+Istanbul's top two mayoral candidates faced off in the first political debate in almost two decades ahead of a rerun of the March 31 Istanbul polls.

-Istanbul’s top two mayoral candidates on Sunday sat down for a televised debate a week ahead of a re-run of polls in the Turkish megalopolis, home to some 16 million people.
+Istanbul’s top two mayoral candidates on Sunday sat down for a debate a week ahead of a re-run of polls in the Turkish megalopolis, home to some 16 million people.
+The debate was nationally aired live by virtually all TV channels in the country.

 On why the Istanbul race went to a re-vote, Yildirim stressed that the governing Justice and Development (AK) Party’s choice was to count all the invalid votes, not hold a new election, but the opposition party failed to cooperate.